We ensure our guidelines are as clear as possible, please read the entire Apply for a Grant area of the website carefully. We recommend that you:

 Ensure you review all fields and check uploaded documents before submitting your application.
 An email confirmation and a copy of your submission will be emailed to the address submitted in the application form.
 If confirmation is not received, check your email junk folder or spam.

 Ensure you get your application in on time.
-The deadline is always 5 pm AEST on the closing date.
+The deadline is always 5 pm AEST or AEDT on the closing date.
 In fairness to all applicants, you will not be able to submit after this time.
 Individual IT issues and personal circumstances cannot be considered an excuse for a late submission.

 Good luck with your application!